appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 ```

 `coll-max` will forward downstream the event with the biggest `:metric` field, `coll-min` will forward the event with the smallest `:metric`.
+`coll-sum` will sum all events `:metric` together.
+`coll-quotient` will divide the first event `:metric` by the value of the next events.

 `coll-mean` will compute the mean based on the event `:metric` fields. `coll-rate` compute the rate of events (the sum of all `:metrics` divided by the time range, based on the most ancient and most recent events), and `coll-count` will return a new event with `:metric` being the number of events in the window.
 The three previous streams use the latest event from the list of events to build the new event.